High Court of Justiciary: Appointment

 To be eligible for appointment as a Lord Commissioner of Justiciary, or temporary judge, a person must have served at least 5 years as sheriff or sheriff principal; or been an advocate for 5 years, or a solicitor with 5 years rights of audience before the Court of Session or High Court of Justiciary; or been a Writer to the Signet for 10 years (having passed the exam in civil law at least 2 years before application.)

-Appointments are made by the First Minister of Scotland on the recommendation of the Judicial Appointments Board for Scotland.
+Appointments are made by the Monarch on the recommendation of the First Minister of Scotland following a recruitment exercise undertaken by the Judicial Appointments Board for Scotland.
 The Judicial Appointments Board has statutory authority to make recommendations under Sections 9 to 27 of the Judiciary and Courts (Scotland) Act 2008 (as amended by the Courts Reform (Scotland) Act 2014).
 Appointments to the Inner House are made by the Lord President and Lord Justice Clerk, with the consent of the Scottish Ministers.

 Temporary judges can also be appointed by the Scottish Ministers provided that person would also be eligible for appointment as permanent judge of the High Court.
 Originally the power was granted by Section 35 of the Law Reform (Miscellaneous Provisions) (Scotland) Act 1990, but the enactment was repealed and replaced by Section 123 of the Courts Reform (Scotland) Act 2014.
 Such temporary judges are appointed for a period of 5 years.

 Section 123 of Courts Reform (Scotland) Act 2014 allows the Lord Justice General to appoint former senators, and former Justices of the Supreme Court of the United Kingdom, to the High Court provided they are under 75 years of age.
 The tenure of such appointments is determined by the Lord Justice General.

-Lord Gill, Lord Justice General from 2012–2015, issued guidance in 2013 on the use temporary judges which stipulated that:
+Lord Gill, Lord Justice General from 2012 to 2015, issued guidance in 2013 on the use temporary judges which stipulated that:

 Further stating that the preference would be to allocate business to temporary judges who were already, had previously been, a judicial office holder (namely, sheriff principal or sheriff); as opposed to using temporary judges who were practising advocates or solicitor-advocates.
 Lord Gill's guidance allows for such judges to be allocated to any first instance business of the High Court, but requires the approval of the Lord Justice General for their deployment in the Appeal Court.